seninds/yeti/README.md

 ## Requirements

-* clang v3.5 or later
+* clang v3.5 or later, gcc v4.9 or later
 * pthread
 * scons v2.3.3 or later